scan2d

 k: 300.0 # harmonic bias strength (eV·Å⁻²)

-More YAML options about opt are available in docs/opt.md. --relax-max-cycles applies only when explicitly provided and YAML does not set opt.max_cycles (default 10000).
+More YAML options for opt are available in YAML Reference. --relax-max-cycles applies only when explicitly provided and YAML does not set opt.max_cycles (default 10000).